JOB OPPORTUNITIES IN THE OFFICE OF THE COUNTY COUNSEL

 Finance and Government Operations Team

 The Finance and Government Operations (FGO) Team provides legal advice to the Board of Supervisors, the County Executive, the Assessor, the Clerk of the Board, Facilities and Fleet Department, Finance Agency, County Library, Procurement Department, and Registrar of Voters to fulfill the public service mission of the County.
 FGO attorneys research and analyze many areas of law, craft ordinances and policies, negotiate contracts, comment on legislation, and help solve challenging problems for the County departments and officials they advise.
 The Team’s attorneys also participate in highly significant litigation related to property taxation and election-related matters and provide advice on programs of significant importance to the County’s Board of Supervisors and the broader community.
 The Team’s practice is grounded in various areas of public law, including the Brown Act, the Public Records Act, and the Political Reform Act.
 Attorneys also practice in specialized areas including public contracting, finance, property taxation, ethics and conflicts of interest.
-We are particularly interested in candidates with experience in taxation; public finance; and contracting.
+We are particularly interested in candidates with experience in property tax and assessment appeals; public finance; and contracting.

 Health and Hospitals Team